-\point{Empirical Analysis} We empirically evaluate our conjecture on an example CNN with four convolutional layers as shown in Figure~\ref{fig:example-cnn}.
-The adversary's equivalent CNN is presented in Appendix~\ref{sec:attack-net}.
-First, we copy the ShadowNet transformed weights for \textit{conv'} layers to the adversary's equivalent CNN.
-Next, we mark the adversary's \textit{conv'} layers as non-trainable and only train the other layers.
-Figure~\ref{fig:sim_attack} shows the learning curves for varying training epochs.
-We observe that the adversary's model has significantly lower accuracy than the victim's model after the same number of training epochs.
-In fact, the adversary's model performs worse than the random baseline where the weights of the non-trainable convolutional layer are randomly initialized.
-This shows that the ShadowNet transformed weights contain no useful information about the original weights and the adversary gains no advantage by reusing the transformed weights.
-Additionally, it slowed down the training for the adversary as more parameters need to be trained.
+In order to assess whether the adversary benefits from knowing the transformed weights ($\hat{W}$) in ShadowNet, $(1)$ we create a custom adversary model with the same architecture as that of the victim model, $(2)$ we copy weights $\hat{W}$ to the adversary’s model, $(3)$ we mark the convolutional layers with weights $\hat{W}$ as non-trainable and train only the other layers (results in column 3).
+The resulting adversary model is depicted in Fig. \ref{fig:attacker_net} in App. \ref{app:sec_ana}.
+We observe that the ShadowNet adapted attack is less accurate than the baseline attack (column 2) after the same number of queries.
+In fact, it performs worse than a random baseline (column 4) where the weights of the non-trainable convolutional layers (as described above) are randomly assigned.
+This shows that the ShadowNet transformed weights contain no useful information about the original weights and the adversary gains \textit{no advantage} by reusing the transformed weights.